Skip to content

 Administrator Guide

 Steamfitter is primarily an administrative tool.
-Content Developers and Rangetech Admins manage templates and scenarios, while Read-Only Users can observe assigned projects without making changes.
+Content developers and "Range tech" types of admins manage templates and scenarios, while read-only users can observe assigned projects without making changes.

 Scenario Templates